-Market issues: can buy cheap inferior imports from Pakistan and India.
+Market issues: competition from low-wage economies in Pakistan and India.

 Craftspeople currently known

-Benton & Johnson – 3 full-time staff, one of whom is due to retire
+Benton & Johnson (part of Toye, Kenning and Spencer), Birmingham – 3 full-time staff, one of whom is due to retire

 - Status: Metal thread making has always been a very small industry, but while the numbers involved are small the two firms are both doing well.

 Bevan, Katy, ‘Gold Standard’, Selvedge, 79, November/December 2017: P30 – p33